sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 % Requested accuracy
 OPT_ACCURACY= 1E-6
 %
-% Lower and upper bound for each design variable BOUND_DV= 0.1
+% Upper bound for each design variable OPT_BOUND_UPPER= 0.1
 %
+% Lower bound for each design variable OPT_BOUND_LOWER= -0.1
+%
 % Optimization design variables, separated by semicolons DEFINITION_DV= ( 1, 1.0 | airfoil | 0, 0.05 ); ( 1, 1.0 | airfoil | 0, 0.10 ); ( 1, 1.0 | airfoil | 0, 0.15 ); ( 1, 1.0 | airfoil | 0, 0.20 ); ( 1, 1.0 | airfoil | 0, 0.25 ); ( 1, 1.0 | airfoil | 0, 0.30 ); ( 1, 1.0 | airfoil | 0, 0.35 ); ( 1, 1.0 | airfoil | 0, 0.40 ); ( 1, 1.0 | airfoil | 0, 0.45 ); ( 1, 1.0 | airfoil | 0, 0.50 ); ( 1, 1.0 | airfoil | 0, 0.55 ); ( 1, 1.0 | airfoil | 0, 0.60 ); ( 1, 1.0 | airfoil | 0, 0.65 ); ( 1, 1.0 | airfoil | 0, 0.70 ); ( 1, 1.0 | airfoil | 0, 0.75 ); ( 1, 1.0 | airfoil | 0, 0.80 ); ( 1, 1.0 | airfoil | 0, 0.85 ); ( 1, 1.0 | airfoil | 0, 0.90 ); ( 1, 1.0 | airfoil | 0, 0.95 ); ( 1, 1.0 | airfoil | 1, 0.05 ); ( 1, 1.0 | airfoil | 1, 0.10 ); ( 1, 1.0 | airfoil | 1, 0.15 ); ( 1, 1.0 | airfoil | 1, 0.20 ); ( 1, 1.0 | airfoil | 1, 0.25 ); ( 1, 1.0 | airfoil | 1, 0.30 ); ( 1, 1.0 | airfoil | 1, 0.35 ); ( 1, 1.0 | airfoil | 1, 0.40 ); ( 1, 1.0 | airfoil | 1, 0.45 ); ( 1, 1.0 | airfoil | 1, 0.50 ); ( 1, 1.0 | airfoil | 1, 0.55 ); ( 1, 1.0 | airfoil | 1, 0.60 ); ( 1, 1.0 | airfoil | 1, 0.65 ); ( 1, 1.0 | airfoil | 1, 0.70 ); ( 1, 1.0 | airfoil | 1, 0.75 ); ( 1, 1.0 | airfoil | 1, 0.80 ); ( 1, 1.0 | airfoil | 1, 0.85 ); ( 1, 1.0 | airfoil | 1, 0.90 ); ( 1, 1.0 | airfoil | 1, 0.95 )
 ```
 Here, we define the objective function for the optimization as drag without any constraints.
 The scale value of 0.001 is chosen to aid the optimizer in taking a physically appropriate first step (i.e., not too large that the subsequent calculations go unstable due to a large, non-physical deformation).
 We could impose a constraint on the maximum thickness, for instance, or add a lift constraint.
 Constraints will be discussed in the next tutorial on 3D design.

 The SLSQP optimizer from the SciPy package for Python is the default optimizer called by the shape_optimization.py script.
-In addition to the hooks to the objective and gradient functions, this optimizer accepts options for the maximum number of optimizer iterations (OPT_ITERATIONS), requested accuracy (OPT_ACCURACY), and design variable bounds (BOUND_DV, plus or minus this value).
+In addition to the hooks to the objective and gradient functions, this optimizer accepts options for the maximum number of optimizer iterations (OPT_ITERATIONS), requested accuracy (OPT_ACCURACY), and design variable bounds (OPT_BOUND_UPPER, OPT_BOUND_LOWER).
 During the optimization process, the SLSQP optimizer will call the flow and adjoint problems as necessary to take the next step in the design space.
 However, note that the optimizer will often make multiple function calls per major optimizer iteration in order to compute the next step size.

 The DEFINITION_DV is the list of design variables.
 For the airfoil problem, we want to minimize the drag by changing the surface profile shape.
 To do so, we define a set of Hicks-Henne bump functions.
 Each design variable is separated by a semicolon, although **note that there is no final semicolon at the end of the list**.